Is Lamictal bipolar treatment the new gold standard?

 Lamictal medication – what YOU should know!

-Another reason Lamictal is popular with doctors and consumer is because it is usually weight neutral.
+Another reason Lamictal is popular with doctors and consumers is because it is usually weight neutral.
+In fact, Lamictal has been shown to be associated with weight loss.

 Can it be used for children and teenagers?